0x646e78/c5scan/README.md

 c5scan
 ======

-Vulnerability scanner and information gatherer for the Concrete5 CMS
+Vulnerability scanner and information gatherer for the Concrete5 CMS.
+Is a little out of date presently pending a refactor.

 Use
 ---